Mostly Resilient

 More

-The career of Health Technologists and Technicians is labeled as "Evolving" because AI is starting to help with routine tasks like filling out paperwork and monitoring equipment.
-While these tools save time, the important human roles of teaching, comforting patients, and making expert decisions remain essential.
+The career of Health Technologists and Technicians is labeled as "Mostly Resilient" because, while AI can help with tasks like filling out paperwork and monitoring equipment, it can't replace the human skills needed for patient care.
+Teaching, comforting, and making expert decisions require empathy and understanding that only people can provide.

 Read full analysis